Happier Docs

 • yarn workspace @happier-dev/cli test:integration

-• yarn workspace @happier-dev/server test:integration
+• yarn --cwd apps/server test:integration

 • yarn --cwd apps/stack test:integration